Aidanddow/cs20-main/README.md

 ### Automatically

-The First time you download the file run the Install.bat file - this will install all the python packages for the backend Then When you want to run the Streamline Table run the Start.bat file - While the terminal is running you will be able to use the extension freely
+The First time you download the file run the Install.bat file - this will install all the python packages for the backend.
+Then When you want to run the Streamline Table run the Start.bat file - While the terminal is running you will be able to use the extension freely.

 ### Manually
 Setup the django models from the backend folder with